 -----------------------

-One of the main requirements for the library was its ability to integrate into any PHP codebase starting from version 7.4.
-TSQM provides basic classes and methods that can be embedded into almost any project or framework.
+One of the main requirements for the library was its ability to integrate into any PHP codebase.
+TSQM requires PHP 8.2+ and provides basic classes and methods that can be embedded into almost any project or framework.
 The main classes are:

 - **Task**: A class-wrapper for PHP code, allowing to specify retry policies, arguments and other execution options.